 The Alternative Training Program was created to provide a means for individuals outside the NADT-approved graduate programs in drama therapy to satisfy the educational requirements for the RDT (Registered Drama Therapist).
 Basic eligibility requirements and additional training/work experience still must be met.
 Alternative training permits individuals to creatively design an individualized learning program that credits related work experience and training opportunities.
 This training is offered through accredited academic institutions, institutes, and conferences and workshops run by RDT/BCTs [Board Certified Trainer].
 Additional hours may also be earned through clinical supervision by a licensed and knowledgeable supervisor or physician and/or registered creative arts or mental health/special education professional.
 Alternative training hours must be earned with more than one RDT/BCT and supervised by at least two different RDTs (or an RDT and a licensed professional in the field.)

 How can I learn more about drama therapy?

-You may email Kim Burden, Drama Therapy advisor or write, call or email the National Association for Drama Therapy:
+You may email Kim Burden, Drama Therapy advisor or write, call or email the North American Drama Therapy Association: